Exp-Micro-Ecol-Hub/emeh-protocols/docs/index.md

 See associated paper [title and link to be added when manuscript is accepted for publication].

-Only a couple of example protocols are present until the manuscript is accepted for publication (though all are in the appendix of the submitted manuscript).
+Only one example protocol is present until an associated manuscript is accepted for publication (though all are in the appendix of the submitted manuscript).

 Please see [here](contributing.md) for how to contribute to this repository.